-On March 28, 2023, we terminated both the 2020 Sales Agreement and the 2021 Sales Agreement and concurrently entered into a new open market sale agreement (the "2023 Sales Agreement") with Jefferies to sell shares of our common stock, from time-to-time, with aggregate gross sales proceeds of up to \$90,000,000, through an at-the-market equity offering program under which Jefferies will act as our sales agent.
+On March 28, 2023, we entered into an open market sale agreement (the "2023 Sales Agreement") with Jefferies LLC ("Jefferies") to sell shares of our common stock, from time-to-time, with aggregate gross sales proceeds of up to \$90.0 million, through an at-the-market equity offering program under which Jefferies will act as our sales agent.
 The issuance and sale of shares of common stock pursuant to the 2023 Sales Agreement are deemed an "at-the-market" offering under the Securities Act of 1933, as amended.
 Jefferies is entitled to compensation for its services equal to 3.0% of the gross proceeds of any shares of common stock sold through Jefferies under the 2023 Sales Agreement.